ozielalves/spacexplorer/README.md

 ## Main Packages

-All packages used in these projects are found in the package.json file
+All packages used in these project can be found in the package.json file

 ### **Fonts**